daneren2005/shared-memory-objects/README.md

 The tl;dr is that none of these data structures are close to what you can get by just using native data structures, but I wasn't expecting them to be with their overhead.
 They are all significantly slower at iterating and accessing an indexed location.
 The SharedList is slowest at everything.
 The SharedPool is the closest to native performance when doing a bunch of random deletes and inserts, which is what I use it for as the memory storage for components in my own ECS framework.
+Since indexed access is about 1/5 the speed of just using a native JS array, there needs to be a lot of work offloaded into a separate thread of make it worth it.

 Shared Data Structures: 10000 iterations 36242ms
 ```